DoctorWhoof/RCC/RCC_TODO.md

 		[ ] Add Noise
 		[ ] Volume + -
 		[ ] Smooth

+	[X] Prepend numbers to exported files so that sorting order matches your project

 	[X] Separate Pitch envelope into:
 		- Note (each step is a note, arbitrary range)